 Located in Mitumba Slums, about 4 kilometres from the Nairobi city center, Merciful Redeemer Children's Home was started in 2002 by its Director, Mrs Anne Mugane.
 The home admitted its first 5 children in 2002 and today is home to 80 children.
 The children admitted range from 3 to 16 years years old, most of whom are orphans or street children, brought to the home by relatives and friends.
 (Please note, this is just one of many schools on our program and is not necessarily the one you will be teaching at).

 The Sports Education project is designed for volunteers who wish to work with children in schools, but not necessarily spend all their time teaching in a classroom.
 Volunteers have the opportunity to assist in schools to broaden children’s knowledge of sport, through teaching “foreign” sports and games to the children and educating them on general fitness, health and wellbeing in addition to taking general lessons at the school.
 It is up to the volunteer to plan lessons and design the teaching of their sports program.
 Children are extremely enthusiastic and willing to learn, however past volunteers have found it important to be prepared if they are to teach the children foreign concepts and ideas (such as a new sport).
 While football/soccer is extremely popular in Africa, many volunteers have found it rewarding to teach the children other sports from the volunteer’s home country, such as baseball, lacrosse, basketball, cricket and rugby.
 If a volunteer wishes to do this, they must plan ahead and often bring the required materials and equipment themselves as it is highly likely this will not be available in local stores and shopping centers.
-Volunteers do not need any previous teaching experience for this program, but it is important to note that volunteers may be required to teach other classes during the day, such as Math, English, Science or Social Studies (Geography and History).
+Volunteers do not need any previous teaching experience for this project, but it is important to note that volunteers may be required to teach other classes during the day, such as Math, English, Science or Social Studies (Geography and History).
 Volunteers should note that if they apply for the Sports Education project during the school holidays (April, August and December), they will be placed on another project in Kenya, such as Orphanage Work, for the duration of the holidays.

 HIV and AIDS continue to be a major issue within Kenya; however, over the past decade there have been significant developments regarding the response to HIV/AIDS, with many projects initiated to provide free ARVs (Antiretroviral Drugs or Therapies) to those living with HIV and AIDS.
 This has seen a shift in the mentality of Kenyans, where the emphasis has developed from providing emergency care and relief, to focusing more on empowerment and “living positively”.